krukow/vsts-migrate/README.md

 3. undo the copy by deleting created items from msmobilecenter

 All commands support a `-d`/`--dry-run` option which only performs queries it does not create or delete items.
+The tool also support a `-h`/`--help` option (`./vsts-migrate -h`).

-Below are the details.
+Below are the details which you should read first.

 ### Dump

-Item `1.` above allows you to specify a "query" in the MSeng instance that results in a number of work items, the query is performed and each work item is mapped using a mapping specification ("mappings.json"), the resulting work items are saved in json format for inspection (and if you're happy you use this dump as the input to the "copy" operation - see below).
+The `dump-from-mseng` command allows you to specify a "query" to be evaluated in the MSeng instance.
+The query evaluates to a number of work items which satisfy the query.
+After the query is performed, each work item is mapped using a mapping specification (e.g., `mappings.json`), and the resulting work items are saved in json format for inspection.
+(If you're happy with the result, the idea is that you use the `copy-to-msmobilecenter` defined below to import into the msmobilecenter instance).

-*Below we show how mappings and queries*.
-Note you must customize both a `mappings.json` and `query-file` to use this tool.
+*Below we show how mappings and queries* work.
+Note, you must customize both a `mappings.json` and `query-file` to use this tool.

 Here is the default `mappings.json` file: